rapaktech/express-api/README.md

         {
             "username": "registered user's username (string)",
-            "name": "Name of book (string)",
-            "author": "Author of book (string)"
-        }
+            "bookId": "ID of book in database, gotten from admin GET request to all books (string)" }

     ```

-* To view all the books you've borrowed, send a GET request to localhost:8080/:username
+* To view all the books you've borrowed, send a GET request to localhost:8080/user/books/:username

 * To return a book, send a PUT request to localhost:8080/return